 Water privatization has spurred scientists, environmentalists, and business executives into a heated debate.

 Water is of fundamental importance to human life.
-Without it, humanity wouldn’t be able to neither survive nor thrive.
+Without it, humanity would be able to neither survive nor thrive.

 Water scarcity is a problem of paramount importance that has been worrying scientists over the past years.
 In 2015, NASA’s satellite data revealed that 21 of the world’s 37 large aquifers are severely water-stressed, which means that water supply is decreasing at alarming rates.
 Human life in countries like Jordan is already being threatened by both an increased desertification as well as a growing population.